Reimbursement for Tests with the OCULUS Pentacam (OCULUS)

 - The AAO’s Preferred Practice Patterns may suggest repeat testing at specific intervals which vary based on the disease and its progression.

-A Explain to the patient why the test is necessary, and that Medicare or other third party payer will likely deny the claim.
+A Explain the necessity and that the claim will likely be denied.
 Ask the patient to assume financial responsibility for the charge.
-A financial waiver can take several forms, depending on insurance.

 - An Advance Beneficiary Notice of Noncoverage (ABN) is required for services where Part B Medicare coverage is ambiguous or doubtful, and may be useful where a service is never covered.
 You may collect your fee from the patient at the time of service or wait for a Medicare denial.
 If both the patient and Medicare pay, promptly refund the patient or show why Medicare paid in error.